Scala Tutorials Part #1 - Getting Started with Scala

 - Intellij IDEA community edition with Scala plugin installed

-I would recommend to put this code into your Intellij IDE and then do right click run.
+You can copy this code into your Intellij IDE and then run it.
 If all goes well, you should see Hello World in your console.

 Next thing is the strange syntax of